MehGokalp/virtual-card/README.md

 and it'll build and up the necessary containers for you then the server will started on your 8080 port at localhost.

 ## .env
-I prepared every system configuration in docker-compose.yml but if you want to change something on your own, you can edit .env file that is in base folder.
+The docker's environment parameters must be in ``docker`` folder.
+The .env file in base directory is contains application's configurations.

 ## Technical Stack